kccchiu/sunsscrawl/README.md

 ```
 scrapy crawl images & scrapy crawl news -o scraped_news.json
 ```
 Then entered the desired number of pages to scrape.
+Note that you cannot enter over 1000 pages because the server cannot render over past 1000.

 ### Bug: You have to enter the number multiple times.
 (Total 4 times)